International sanctions during the Russo-Ukrainian war: Environmental effects

 Scientists suggest the sanctions could be used to accelerate the renewable energy transition/decarbonization (i.e. for Russian fossil fuels sanctions and due to e.g. increased public acceptance of increased energy prices, unconventional energy transition efforts and uncomfortable energy conservation measures).

-Europe's dependence on Russian fossil fuels lead to a push for energy independence via renewables.
-However, depending on various factors or decisions, the war could also have a detrimental effect on climate change mitigation.
+Europe's ending dependence on Russian fossil fuels lead to a push for energy independence via renewables.
+For some countries, such as Austria, however, with less alternative energy resources, the exit from Russian gas supplies has been difficult.
+In 2022/23 Austria imported the same amounts of liquified gas as before the Russian invasion of the Ukraine.
+Hungary also continues to obtain the same amount of gas as before the onset of the war but due to the fact that direct transfers from Ukraine were halted in summer 2023, it will import Russian gas via the TurkStream pipeline after October 1, 2023.

 Secretary-general of the United Nations António Guterres stated that "instead of hitting the brakes on the decarbonization of the global economy, now is the time to put the pedal to the metal towards a renewable energy future."

-With political policy-makers deciding to replace Russian fossil fuel imports with other fossil fuels imports and European coal energy production and to subsidize fossil fuel companies for reduced prices, as well as due to Russia being "a key supplier" of materials used for "clean energy technologies", the reactions to the war may also have an overall negative impact on the climate emissions pathway.
-Furthermore, prices of essential metals, used i.a. in cars, has risen substantially via market mechanisms in anticipation of sanctions which may also have impacts on the environment.
+Some political policy-makers in Europe have made decisions to replace Russian fossil fuel imports with other fossil fuels imports and small temporary increases in European coal energy production and to assist people with high fossil fuel prices.